Rectal prolapse repair

 How long you stay in the hospital depends on the procedure.
-The average stay for open abdominal procedures is 5 to 8 days.
+For open abdominal procedures it may be 5 to 8 days.
 You will go home sooner if you had laparoscopic surgery.
-The average stay for perineal surgery is 2 to 3 days.
+The stay for perineal surgery may be 2 to 3 days.

 You should make a complete recovery in 4 to 6 weeks.

 The surgery usually works well at repairing the prolapse.
-Constipation and incontinence can be problems for some patients.
+Constipation and incontinence can be problems for some people.

 Fry RD, Mahmoud NN, Maron DJ, Bleier JIS.
 Colon and rectum.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL.
 Sabiston Textbook of Surgery.
 19th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 52.